einsmein/datools/README.md

 Indices
 -------

 Splitting up a data.frame or a tibble into N buckets of size K is sometimes a hassle.
 The rangeToBuckets come to the rescue!
+In this example we'll split up the mtcars dataset and perform a simple regression on each subset of the data and show the results.

 ``` r
 library(datools)